Table of Contents

 - A pillow top, which lies on top of the mattress, creating a plush, pillow-like effect.
 Your body will be in direct contact with the pillow top.
 This feature adds an incredible layer of softness to a mattress and really does make you feel as if you are sleeping on a cloud.

 - Cooling gel, which is used to help keep the surface of the mattress cool and comfortable.
 Too often, mattresses get hot as you sleep, which can cause you to overheat.
 Overheating has a direct impact on your quality of sleep.
-Cooling gel is usually infused into another material, such as memory foam.
+The cooling gel is usually infused into another material, such as memory foam.

 You should also consider the materials that are used in the mattress that you are considering.
 Since we are talking about innerspring mattresses, there is obviously going to be a layer of innerspring coils; however, there are also going to be other materials.
 For instance, many innerspring mattresses on the market today are also comprised of layers of memory foam or poly foam.